olegbakhirev/due-dates-calendar-widget/README.md

 1. NodeJS and NPM are required
 2. Run `npm install` in the project folder to install dependencies
 3. Run `npm start` in the project folder to run development http server
 4. Open widgets playground (/dashboard/widgets-playground) and enter your development server address.
+As mentioned in the YouTrack [manual](https://www.jetbrains.com/help/youtrack/standalone/test-custom-widgets.html), [ngrok](https://ngrok.com/) can simplify making the local test server available publicly over https using e.g. `ngrok http --host-header=rewrite <port>`
 5. To build dist user `npm run-script build`

 # Packing